dat3Cph/material/docs/frontend/react_2/exercises/codelab.md

 ### 5. Trip Details View

 1. When a trip is clicked, display a `Trip Details` view on the right side of the screen.
+Details about a trip can be found by id like this: [https://tripapi.cphbusinessapps.dk/api/trips/11](https://tripapi.cphbusinessapps.dk/api/trips/2).
 2. This view should display detailed trip information, including:
     - Trip name
     - Start and end dates